'Somali mall,' Walgreens on Lake Street in Minneapolis set for $40M redevelopment

 Sabri bought and redeveloped the Karmel Square mall building 24 years ago.
 It was originally zoned for industrial use, but Monday received preliminary approval to be reclassified for commercial and residential use, Liska said.

-If built, the New Karmel Square Building will be connected by a skyway to an adjacent four-story building that Sabri also owns called Karmel Plaza.
-It sits on the Midtown Greenway between Pillsbury and Pleasant Avenues.
-Sabri hopes to renovate the Plaza by February and will immediately relocate his mall tenants into that building, so the mall can be demolished and construction can begin.
+If built, the New Karmel Square building will be connected by a skyway to an adjacent four-story building that Sabri also owns called Karmel Plaza.
+It sits on the Midtown Greenway between Pillsbury and Pleasant avenues.
+Sabri hopes to renovate Karmel Plaza by February and will immediately relocate his mall tenants into that building, so the mall can be demolished and construction can begin.

 Some of his mall tenants have been with him for 24 years so he intends to look after them, Sabri said.